50k-Customs/ETS2-MapEdit/mod_map/readme.txt

 Vanilla Map Edit by 50k featuring:

-- new company prefab with AI traffic included, replacing Sellplan company around the map
+- new company prefab with AI traffic included, replacing:
+  - Sellplan company for Hofer on base and dlc_east map
+  - Kaarfor company for Lidl on base and dlc_east map

 ### CHANGELOG FOR LATEST VERSION

-- initial release
+- Kaarfor replaced by Lidl

 ### CREDITS